ArmyAntSEC/GGGT/MMMT_eng_raw.md

 The larp works well for beginners.
 It can make sense to assign any more experienced players to the ghost roles.

-The larp does not strictly require a separate game master.
+The larp does not strictly require a separate game master [^3].
 However, no one who plays a character may have read any character descriptions except their own.
-This is a lap where secrets have a role to play.
+This is a larp where secrets have a role to play.

 If there is a separate game master, this person should handle the act breaks described on the character sheets.
+See the Game Master appendix for a summary of what the Game Master should keep track of during the run of the game if one is present.

+[4]: "A Game master is the person running the game.
+It is sometimes synonymous with Organizer." https://nordiclarp.org/wiki/Game_Master

 ## Preparations before the event